Bad Robot: History

 Bad Robot launched a subsidiary record label called Loud Robot in late 2018, in partnership with Capitol Music Group.
 Loud Robot is headed by co-general managers McKee Floyd and Nicky Berger along with Charles Scott, who currently heads Bad Robot's music division and has been the leading music supervisor for the company's films.
 Artists signed to the label include Cleveland-born rapper Nnena, neo soul singer/songwriter UMI, Nashville, Tennessee-based alternative rock artist Chaz Cardigan, and London-based rhythm and blues artist DWY.

 On September 12, 2019, Bad Robot officially announced a new five-year overall deal with WarnerMedia.
 According to The Hollywood Reporter, WarnerMedia agreed to pay Bad Robot at least $250 million (plus various financial incentives) to produce feature films, television shows, video games, and digital content.

 On May 25, 2021, Abrams announced that a Portal film adaptation, which has been in development since 2013, was still in production and a script has been written for the film.
 In November 2021, the company launched its podcast division with a multi-year first-look deal at Spotify.

 On April 25, 2022, it was announced that Bad Robot will team up with Mattel Films and Warner Bros.
 Pictures to produce a live-action Hot Wheels film based on the toy line of the same name.
 Most recently, in December 2024, the company had extended its deal with Warner Bros.
 Pictures.

+In November 2025, it was reported that Abrams sold the Santa Monica property housing the Bad Robot headquarters for to Black Bear Pictures.
+He began scaling back the production house's operations in April 2026, closing its office in Los Angeles and moving it to New York.